 Drop all tables in a database before dropping the database itself.
 See DROP DATABASE Statement for details.

 Clean up temporary files after failed INSERT statements.
 If an INSERT statement encounters an error, and you see a directory named .impala_insert_staging left behind in the data directory for the table, it might contain temporary data files taking up space in HDFS.
 You might be able to salvage these data files, for example if they are complete but could not be moved into place due to a permission error.
 Or, you might delete those files through commands such as hadoop fs or hdfs dfs, to reclaim space before re-trying the INSERT.
 Issue DESCRIBE FORMATTED table_name to see the HDFS path where you can check for temporary files.

 By default, intermediate files used during large sort, join, aggregation, or analytic function operations are stored in the directory /tmp/impala-scratch.
 These files are removed when the operation finishes.
 (Multiple concurrent queries can perform operations that use the

 "spill to disk "technique, without any name conflicts for these temporary files.)
-You can specify a different location by starting the impalad daemon with the --scratch_dirs="path_to_directory" configuration option.
+You can specify a different location by starting the impalad daemon with the --scratch_dirs="path_to_directory" configuration option or the equivalent configuration option in the Cloudera Manager user interface.
 You can specify a single directory, or a comma-separated list of directories.
 The scratch directories must be on the local filesystem, not in HDFS.
 You might specify different directory paths for different hosts, depending on the capacity and speed of the available storage devices.
 Impala will not start if it cannot create or read and write files in the "scratch "directory.
 If there is less than 1 GB free on the filesystem where that directory resides, Impala still runs, but writes a warning message to its log.

 |<< Using Impala through a Proxy for High Availability||Impala Security >>|